Daguhh/ConkyLuaMakerGUIv2/README.md

 # ConkyLuaMakerGUIv2

+### Purpose
-A python GUI to create a Lua conf file for https://github.com/fisadev/conky-draw
+This is a python GUI to create a Lua conf file for https://github.com/fisadev/conky-draw.

+> conky-draw
+>
+> Easily create beautiful conky graphs and drawings.
+>
+> The main idea is this: stop copying and pasting random code from the web to your monolithic conkyrc + something.lua.
+Start using a nicely defined set of visual elements, in a very clean config file, separated from the code that has the drawing logic.
+"You ask, conky_draw draws".

 written in python3 using :
   - pygame (pygame.draw)
   - pygame-gui

-developped and tested on debian gnu/linux only
+> developped and tested on debian gnu/linux only

-(uglier but better version than the last one)
+### Example
 ![alt text](Example/Screenshot_2.png)

+### Install and run

 Usage :

     0) run : "python3 conky_lua_maker_main.py"